Journey Home

 Journey Home - Sauk Rapids, MN

 Journey Home is an addiction treatment center located at 1485 10th Avenue Ne in the 56379 zip code in Sauk Rapids, MN.
 It is operated by a private non-profit organization.
-Journey Home provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Journey Home include relapse prevention, substance use counseling approach and matrix model.
-Journey Home provides long-term residential heroin rehab and residential heroin rehab.
-It also provides residential treatment for heroin abuse, transitional and sober living and residential treatment for dual diagnosis.
+Journey Home provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Journey Home include 12 step rehabilitation, dialectical behavior therapy and CBT.
+Journey Home provides residential heroin rehab and long term residential heroin rehab.
+It also provides inpatient dual diagnosis treatment, residential heroin addiction treatment and sober living.

 Address: 1485 10th Avenue NE, Sauk Rapids, MN 56379